tmtsoftware/csw/docs/src/main/services/aas/csw-aas-installed.md

 * location service running
 * Keycloak instance running and registered with location service
-* protected http server running
+* protected HTTP server running

 All of these can be running on different machines.
 To start location service & keycloak server on a local machine, you can make use of `csw-services.sh` script.

 ## Application Configurations

-All auth related configurations go inside `auth-config` block.
-There are two configurations applicable for a public cli client application i.e. `realm` & `client-id`.
+All AAS related configurations go inside `auth-config` block.
+There are two configurations applicable for a public CLI client application: `realm` and `client-id`.

 `realm` has a
 default value of `TMT` if not specified.
-Ideally all apps in TMT should not have to override this, however it might be useful to override this while testing your app.
+Normally, all apps in TMT should not have to override this, however it might be useful to override this while testing your app.

-`client-id` is a mandatory configuration which specifies the client id of the app as per registration in keycloak.
+`client-id` is a mandatory configuration which specifies the client ID of the app as per its registration in Keycloak.

 ```hocon
 auth-config {